-The Garmin Fenix 5 Plus is a multi sport GPS smartwatch that includes color maps to help you locate and follow popular paths.
-Additionally, the watch estimates heart rate and includes a built-in navigation sensor with three-axis compass, gyroscope, and barometric altimeter.
+The Garmin Fenix 5 Plus is a multi-sport GPS smartwatch that includes color maps to help you locate and follow popular paths.
+Additionally, the watch estimates heart rate and includes a built-in navigation sensor with a three-axis compass, gyroscope, and barometric altimeter.

 This watch is designed with either stainless steel or DLC titanium bezel, buttons, and rear case, depending on the watch color you choose.